Programmer25X/CSGO2-Inspired-Environment/README.md

 - [**Starbucks-Coffee-Osu.jpg**](https://commons.wikimedia.org/wiki/File:Starbucks-Coffee-Osu.jpg) — By **HQA02330**, licensed under [**CC BY-SA 4.0**](https://creativecommons.org/licenses/by-sa/4.0/deed.en)
 - [**Wild Things Shop Front**](https://www.pexels.com/photo/exterior-of-local-shop-in-city-in-daytime-6016926/) — By **Erik Mclean**, licensed under [**Pexels License**](https://www.pexels.com/license/)

-## Reflection
-This was my first larger-scaled 3D FPS environment project in Unity.
-Working on this project gave me valuable practical insight into how crucial gameplay mechanics, player audience, elevation, flow and atmosphere are when designing and creating a level.
-Furthermore, when designing and creating the environment I built more confidence in using Unity and Blender.
-Additionall, I was also able to reinforce my understanding of how important planning, testing and iteration are when designing a product.
-I have since used these skills to work on other projects, some of which are more complex, such as [The Departed](https://github.com/Programmer25X/The-Departed).